Electrogravitational

 deviation from the theory within the limits of measurement error.
 This

-bodies.
-A noticeable deviation occurs only for such dense objects as white
+deviation occurs only for such dense objects as white dwarfs and especially for

-dwarfs and especially for neutron stars.
-A similar situation is obtained for
+neutron stars.
+A similar situation is obtained for the case of electromagnetic

-the case of electromagnetic interaction of bodies by means of charged vacuum
+interaction of bodies by means of charged vacuum particles, also leading to the

-particles, also leading to the principle of superposition.
+principle of superposition.

 Emergence

-of the relativistic vacuum’s particles
+of relativistic vacuum’s particles

-We can distinguish in the vacuum three
+We can distinguish in vacuum

-components, one of which with the energy density is associated
+three components, one of which with the energy density is associated

 integrity of nucleons and atomic nuclei, and is mainly responsible for the

 inertia of bodies.
-Another component with the energy density is responsible
+Another component with the energy density

-with the energy density leads to
+particles with the energy density

 Based on the principles of